 Day 6 in Sicily – A day trip to Favignana

-Head to the port where you can hop on a 30-minute ferry ride to Favignana, a beautiful island in the Aegadian archipelago.
+Head to the Trapani port where you can hop on a 30-minute ferry ride to Favignana, a beautiful island in the Aegadian archipelago.
 You can buy your tickets there or prebook them if you visit in the busy season.

 Favignana is well worth a day trip and I think may have been my favourite place in Sicily.
 Such a tough call!
-Favignana has been compared to the Caribbean and it’s easy to see why – I’ve never seen ocean that colour in Europe – it was spectacular!
+Favignana has been compared to the Caribbean and it’s easy to see why – I’ve never seen an ocean that colour in Europe – it was spectacular!

 It’s a tiny island so you won’t need a car to get around.
 Instead, I recommend you hire a bike and leisurely explore the island stopping off at beaches and swimming spots.
 I’ve written an article all about day tripping to Favignana.
 Go check it out and let me know if you’ve seen water like that anywhere else in Europe!